JTOne123/GitHubMassUpdater/SourceLinkPRMessageBody.md

 *This pull request was created with an automated workflow.*

-I noticed that your repository and Nuget are very important for the .NET community, but you still do not enable SourceLink.
+I noticed that your repository and Nuget package are important for our .NET community, but you still haven't enabled SourceLink.

 **We have to take 2 steps**
-1) Please approve this PR and make .NET a better place for .NET developers and debugging.
+1) Please approve this pull request and make .NET a better place for .NET developers and their debugging.
 2) **Then upload the .snupkg file** to https://www.nuget.org/ (now you can find the snupkg file along with the .nuget file)

 You can find more information about SourceLine at the following links